Clara Chu: Early life and education

 Chu was born in Chiclayo, Peru, to Cantonese parents.
 Her family immigrated to Vancouver, Canada, when she was 10 years old.
 Chu completed her undergraduate education from the University of British Columbia, majoring in Spanish literature.
 She graduated from the University of Western Ontario with master's and doctoral degrees in library and information science.

 Career

 Chu previously held positions at the University of North Carolina-Greensboro and University of California at Los Angeles.
 She is a former president of the Association for Library and Information Science Education (ALISE).

 She was appointed the Director of the Mortenson Center for International Library Programs, and Mortenson Distinguished Professor at the University of Illinois at Urbana-Champaign in 2015.

 Chu is one of the leading scholars on multiculturalism and information practices.
 She co-wrote a work exploring the value of internship as a form of experiential learning in library and information science education.

 Awards and honors

-She was honored by the American Library Association with the Equality Award in 2002, and again in 2018 with the Beta Phi Mu Award.
+She was honored with the American Library Association Equality Award in 2002, and with the Association's Beta Phi Mu Award in 2018.